Your Guide to Fishing for Bay Area Trout

 Thomas Buoyant, 1/4 or 1/6 oz

-Get a Two Rod Stamp!
+A Note: Get a Two Rod Stamp!

 When doing trout fishing here in California, I highly recommend thinking about getting a two rod stamp on your fishing license.
 With a two rod stamp, you can cast out one rod with bait and let it sit, and rig up another rod with a lure.
 This way, you get the best of both worlds!

-Where to Catch Bay Area Trout
+Spots to Catch Bay Area Trout

 In the South Bay, Sandy Wool Lake is a small pond that gets stocked every 2-3 weeks in the winter months with trout.
 Stevens Creek Reservoir, Lexington Reservoir, Lake Cunningham, and the Campbell Percolation Ponds used to get planted with trout by the DFG, but no longer.
 If you’re willing to make the drive, Loch Lomond off Highway 17 is a decent place to cast a line in the spring.